JetBrains/xodus-dnq/docs/queries.md

 ```

 Method `query()` accepts an object of type `NodeBase`.
 This object defines an abstract syntax tree of filtering
 operation expression.
 There is a set of predefined methods to build such trees.

+Method `filter()` accepts function which will be called on a "template" entity.
+Syntax tree of filtering operations
+will be generated according to properties and links requested from "template" entity.
+As a result `filter` function
+should access **only database backing fields of XdEntity**.

 #### Equals